 Find a good comedy to watch with friends or maybe a good book.
 Be creative in finding ways to laugh more.
 Although it seems so simple (perhaps even silly), laughing more can dramatically help with combatting depression.

 Meditation or prayer can decrease stress and anxiety levels that can lead to depression.
-Sitting alone in silence can really help slow the never-ending fast pace of life.
+Sitting alone in silence can help slow the never-ending fast pace of life.
 This can allow you time to gain a new perspective, gather your thoughts, and focus on the positive things in your life.

 You may simply sit in silence for a few minutes, or maybe you repeat a meaningful phrase or quote.
-Another thing that can help is to sit and express gratefulness for the good things or people in your life.
+Another thing that can help is to sit and express gratefulness for good things or people in your life.
 Healthline notes that meditation, prayer, or similar exercises can “help you improve your sense of well-being and feel more connected to what’s happening around you.”
 This can be a quick, simple, and easy way to combat depression.